markhakansson/ktest-parser/README.md

 3. Symbolic arguments
 4. KTest objects.

 The following sections describes the detailed structure.
-Each new section starts at byte 0 here, but since they follow each other the arguments start at byte 8 where the header left off.
+Each new section starts at byte 0 here, but they follow each other.
+E.g. the Arguments section start at byte 8 where the Header section left off.
 But it is easier to describe the structure this way.

 ### Header
 The header describes the magic number which is either "KTEST" or "BOUT/n".
 Then followed